 True “comfort foods,” then, aren’t processed, sugary, salty or high in fat.
 They are nutrient-rich foods such as leafy greens, lean red meat, fish, nuts, legumes and beans and whole grains.

 Additional research backs up the connection, and experts concur that even occasional lows can benefit from exercise’s power to increase neurotransmitters and endorphins (the feel-good chemicals) in your brain.
-Consider hitting that kickboxing class or going for a bike ride the next time you find yourself feeling down.
+Consider a brisk walk or going for a bike ride the next time you find yourself feeling down.

 Tweak Your Surroundings

-Behavioral scientists have noted a correlation between one’s environment and relaxation, as well as intimacy, creativity and productivity.
+Behavioral scientists have noted a correlation between a person’s environment and relaxation, as well as intimacy, creativity and productivity.
 For example, among one study’s participants, softly contoured furniture, semi-circular seating and high ceilings elicited more positive feelings than sharp-angled, rigidly arranged pieces and low ceilings.